Adina binti Othman: Political career

 Before her appointment as a Deputy Minister, Adina spent 32 years working at the Ministry of Culture, Youth and Sports.
 During her time at the ministry, she held a number of positions including Special Duties Officer, Head of Youth and Sport Affairs and Community Development Director.
 Alongside the Department of Youth and Sports, she also worked at the Museums Department.

 In 2009, Adina received the Brunei Woman Leader in Civil Society Award.
-Based on her work an youth and communal development, she was appointed as Brunei's representative to the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children in April 2010.
+Based on her work in youth and communal development, she was appointed as Brunei's representative to the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children in April 2010.
 Here, she represented Brunei with regards to children's rights issues.
 She held the position until October 2011.

 In the 2010 Bruneian cabinet reshuffle on 29 May, Adina was appointed deputy minister of by Sultan Hassanal Bolkiah, in a move seen as adding "new blood" to the new cabinet.
 She served as the acting minister for a period in 2015.
 Her tenure came to an end during the 2015 cabinet reshuffle on 22 October.

 Datin Adina has a number of articles published in peer-reviewed journals.
 Additionally, she has contributed to other research articles, two of which are titled "Breaking the Cycle of Poverty" and "Decline in Moral Values among the Youth of Brunei Darussalam."
 She has participated in numerous panels that have covered social welfare, community service, and youth development.